Privacy: the iOS browser showdown

 We use cookies, such as "NID" and "SID", to personalize ads on Google sites, such as Google Search.
 For example, we use them to remember your most recent searches, your previous interactions with an advertiser's search results or ads, and your visits to an advertiser's website.
 This allows us to show you personalized ads on Google.

-The restricted training notes that the company GIL indicated in its letter of April 30, 2020 that four of the seven cookies placed, namely the NID, IDE, ANID and 1P_JAR cookies, pursue an advertising purpose.
+The restricted committee notes that the company GIL indicated in its letter of April 30, 2020 that four of the seven cookies placed, namely the NID, IDE, ANID and 1P_JAR cookies, pursue an advertising purpose.

 Thus, in contradiction with the CNIL's deliberation, Google has not stopped automatically placing certain advertising cookies on the google.fr page.